 Look over your own life and notice that along the way, your parents, teachers, friends, lovers, and even Mother Nature herself must have given you plenty of second chances.

-- Fear of being taken advantage of or hurt again
+1. Desire to punish and (2) Fear of being taken advantage of or hurt again.

 In both cases, it’s really just the fear talking.
 Think about it.